kitkat6410/COSC-310-Project-Personal/README.md

 # How will this software system work?

 We will be using a combination of NFC cards, as well as client sided software system to emulate a office building implementing our security system.

+# How to compile and run the code

+The project_demo was made using Processing 4.0.1.
+It should also run with earlier versions.
+The program will be updated when new versions of Processing are released if necessary